Entanglement in dual unitary quantum circuits with impurities: Correlations

 For pure dual unitary brickwork quantum circuits, it has been shown that correlation functions are non-trivial only between points connected by light rays~\cite{bertini2019exact}.
 When some of the gates are perturbed from dual unitarity, however, this special structure is lost and correlation functions involve sums over all allowed paths through the system~\cite{kos2021correlations}.
 For the particular system we study, the situation is much simpler.
 Infinite temperature correlations can occur only between points connected along light rays or those which are connected by a ray that reflects off the impurity, see Fig.~\ref{fig:correlation_funcs}.

-It is instructive to see this in action for a specific choice of impurity gate.
-We take $q_l=q_r=q$ and choose \be U(L,t)=\frac{\1+i c P}{1+i c}, \ee where $c\in\mathbb{R}$ and $P$ is the swap gate on two qudits, which acts as $P\ket{ij}=\ket{ji} $ again I removed the $x$ subscript*.
+It is instructive to see this in action for a specific choice of an impurity gate.
+We take $q_l=q_r=q$ and choose \be U(L,t)=\frac{\1+i c P}{1+i c}, \ee where $c\in\mathbb{R}$ and $P$ is the swap gate on two qudits, which acts as $P\ket{ij}=\ket{ji} $.
 The form of this impurity gate is quite natural as it tunes between a completely reflecting impurity at $c=0$, which does not allow for the transmission of information, and a completely transparent one at $c\to\infty$, which is dual unitary.